jrosa770/carp_haproxy/README.md

 The editor can be changed from ee to vi or any other editor.
 (Line 13 in haconf: from ee $Original to vi $Original)
 # HaSync
 A Bash script to sync the configuration from the primary HAProxy to the Secondary (Requires the etckeeper and diffcolor packages)

+The scripts are intended to be used first haconf to edit the file then hasync to sync the new configuration to the standby (secondary) HAProxy.